 Flashing Around Windows and Doors

-Proper flashing around these openings is crucial to preventing leaks.
-Most leaks around vinyl siding happen because the flashing wasn’t installed correctly.
-Here’s what you need to know: Windows and doors require a special flashing tape to create a watertight seal.
-Additionally, a specific metal flashing called Z-flashing is needed at the top to cover the transition between the frame of the window or door and the wall.
+Proper vinyl siding flashing around openings is crucial to preventing leaks.
+Most water damage occurs because the flashing wasn’t installed correctly.
+Windows and doors require self-adhesive flashing tape to create a watertight seal.
+Additionally, head flashing, sill flashing, step flashing, or jamb flashing may be needed at the top to cover the transition between the window or door frame and the exterior wall, ensuring long-lasting protection and preventing water intrusion.

 Color Fading or Deterioration Over Time